How to Get the Best Travel Deals This Holiday Season

 Likewise, download some of these mobile apps, like the CheapOair mobile app, which offers the same cost comparison services, but with information on baggage fees for each airline, packing list suggestions and currency convertors.

-Don’t forget checking NEA Click & Save, which can find you the best available rates by searching the entire inventory of Priceline, Expedia and Orbitz.
+Don’t forget to check NEA Click & Save, where you can find the best available rates by searching the entire inventory of Priceline, Expedia and Orbitz.

 Save on rental cars.
 “The more cars a rental company has available, the lower the rental price will be, so book cars in advance to get the best deal possible,” advises Kunz.
 Adds Kowalski: “Most travel service providers, like American Express Travel, have their own negotiated discounts and additional perks such as upgrades, free GPS and free child seats,” so it pays to book with an agent.
 Pre-paying for your rental can also help you receive reduced rates in certain destinations, says Kowalski.